Skip to Content

 Best books about Greek mythology

-Miller delves deep into Circe’s origin story, intertwining her encounters with legendary figures like Hermes, the Minotaur, Jason, and Medea.
+Miller delves into Circe’s origin story, intertwining her encounters with legendary figures like Hermes, the Minotaur, Jason, and Medea.
 The novel vividly portrays her solitary life, honing mystical skills and facing mythological wonders and dangers.

 The Song of Achilles by Madeline Miller

 The Song of Achilles immerses readers in the epic Trojan War drama within the tapestry of Greek mythology.
-This gem among Greece books retells the legendary conflict from the viewpoint of Patroclus, Achilles’ beloved companion.
+This gem retells the legendary conflict from the viewpoint of Patroclus, Achilles’ beloved companion, tracing the emotional evolution of their deeply romantic connection.

-Set in the Greek Heroic Age, this novel delves into the complexities of love, friendship, and destiny, all while navigating the gods’ capricious nature.
-Madeline Miller’s masterful storytelling earned The Song of Achilles the prestigious Orange Prize for Fiction in 2012.
+Their destinies take a dramatic turn when chosen to siege Troy in the name of Helen of Sparta.
+Set in the Greek Heroic Age, the novel delves into the complexities of love, friendship, and destiny, navigating the capricious nature of the gods.

 Mythos: The Greek Myths Reimagined by Stephen Fry

-The novel traces the separate paths of these sisters, marked by sorrow, betrayal, and suspicion, leading to a poignant reunion.
 Ariadne amplifies the voices of the overlooked women in Greek mythology, revealing their strength in the face of vengeful gods.

 Clytemnestra: A Novel by Costanza Casati